 Laparoscopic surgery, hormonal medications and pain medications is how many women treat their endometriosis.
 This is discussed in Laparoscopic Resection of Endometriosis.

-While there are limited studies showing conclusive evidence that one way of eating is better for women with endometriosis than another, our best bet is to focus on an anti-inflammatory diet high in fruits and vegetables and good fats such as olive oil and low in trans-fats, refined sugar and large amounts of red meat.
+There are limited studies showing conclusive evidence that one way of eating is better for women with endometriosis than another.
+There is some evidence that an anti-inflammatory diet high in fruits and vegetables and good fats such as olive oil and low in trans-fats, refined sugar and large amounts of red meat may be of benefit.

 From current research, foods that may help to improve symptoms in women with endometriosis include: